 You will find some other painting and lure making items in catalogs from those two companies.

 There was a post on here mebbe a month ago by Musky Hunter.
 He had some homemade plugs he had finished.
 He had a photo up of the best custom paint I have ever seen.
 Maybe someone knows how to retreive the photo.
-Definitely worth a second look. :lol::lol:
+Definitely worth a second look. :lol::lol::dizzy:

 Nice job Mike, I'll post a pic when I get done with one of mine.
 It may be a good laugh and a waste of time.
 Good or bad I'll post it.
 Give me a couple of weeks, I have Christmas shopping to get done.
 I'll be picking up materials along the way to paint.
 Thanks for the links to supplies.